bossman48/bossman48/README.md

 - 👋 Hi, I’m @bossman48
-- 👀 I’m interested in embedded software, socket programming, mobile app development, web development etc.
+- 👀 I like programming :)
-- 🌱 I’m currently learning embedded software development
+- ✨ I am a master student in Computer Engineering Departmant in Hacettepe University
-- 💞️ I’m looking to collaborate on embedded software
+- 🌱 I’m currently working on software development
 - 📫 How to reach me -> send mail to my personal mail address which is kuzucu48@gmail.com

 <!---
 bossman48/bossman48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.